hrzsea/AMSS-Topology-Seminar/index.md

 -------------------------------------------------------------------------------------------

-### <font color=Peru size=3> 苏阳（AMSS)</font>
+### <font color=Peru size=3> 黄瑞芝（AMSS)</font>

 ### <font color=LightCoral size=3>Time: 14：30-16：30, Mar.
-23, 2022</font>
+30, 2022</font>

 Place: N902

-Title: The mapping class group of manifolds which are like projective planes
+Title: Fractional structures on bundle gerbe modules and fractional classifying spaces

-Abstract: A manifold which is like a projective plane is a simply-connected closed smooth manifold whose homology equals three copies of Z. In this talk I will discuss our computation of the mapping class group of these manifolds, as well as some applications in geometry.
-This is a joint work with WANG Wei from Shanghai Ocean University.
+Abstract: We study the homotopy aspects of the twisted Chern classes of torsion bundle gerbe modules.
+Using Sullivan's rational homotopy theory, we realize the twisted Chern classes at the level of classifying spaces.
+The construction suggests a notion, which we call fractional U-structure serving as a universal framework to study the twisted Chern classes of torsion bundle gerbe modules from the perspective of classifying spaces.
+Based on this, we introduce and study higher fractional structures on torsion bundle gerbe modules parallel to the higher structures on ordinary vector bundles.
+This is a joint work with Fei Han and Varghese Mathai.